 Candles positioned low near the grapevine must be enclosed in lanterns or glass holders.
 Place containers on tiles, cork coasters, or trivets to protect the mantel from heat.
 (If you have some great tall candlesticks, arrange them at the ends.
 Stagger small flowerpots along the mantel between the tall candlesticks.)

-For a casual Thanksgiving, push sunflower and montbretia stems into water-soaked florist foam that has been cut to fit the
+For a casual Thanksgiving, push sunflower and montbretia stems into water-soaked florist foam that has been cut to fit the container.

 For fancy December celebrations, use montbretia and tulips.